HariomGupta0/Git_Tutorial/readme.md

 and now going to learn various commands related to Git

 `git commit`: this command is used to finally comit the file.
 It also registers staging changes to file.

+`git add`: command is used indorder to move a file from working area to staging area.